adaltas/node-nikita/src/user.coffee.md

 *   `stderr` (stream.Writable)
     Writable EventEmitter in which the standard error output of executed command will be piped.
+*   `no_home_ownership` (boolean)
+    Disable ownership on home directory which default to the "uid" and "gid" options, default is "false".

 ## Callback parameters